 Paint the inside of your Mickey with black acrylic paint.
 If you have a Cricut, you could always print out a sticker of a Mickey head and use it, too.
 Painting black paint onto a white surface requires at least 4 coats, so this is the step where patience is key.
 Each coat will smooth out the bottom so, again, take your time.

 DIY Mickey Ears Holder – Step 8

 Using both E6000 glue and hot glue around the edge of your can and fabric, connect both wooden plaques to your covered coffee can.
 I find using both glues really helps to keep the plaques secured.
 Also, make sure the first plaque is completely dried before gluing the other side.

 Tip: Make sure the bottom (flat) edges of the wooden circles are facing down, as well as the ribbon seam itself.

 Using either your ribbon or a small piece of material, make a bow and attach using hot glue.
 Start with the loops and hot glue the ends together.
 Next, take a smaller piece and wrap around the center, gluing in the back.

 And that’s it!
-You have one adorable Disney ear headband holder.
+You have one adorable Disney holder for your Minnie ears.
 Mine easily holds five pairs of ears, but if you want to showcase more, connect additional coffee cans together.
 My tip is to use E6000 and hot glue together and then duct tape around the seams for sturdiness before you cover with fabric.